 - Stage of development: Current stage of product development during the sale.
-Projects can be at either the ideation, MVP, users or growth stage.
+Projects can be at either the ideation, prototype, MVP, users or revenue stage.

 - Total supply: Maximum number of tokens that will ever exist, whenever the supply is capped.

-- Hard capitalisation: Maximum valuation target of the current sale.
+- Sale valuation (hard capitalisation): Maximum valuation target of the current sale.
 Any incremental investment would be refused and refunded back.

-- Soft capitalisation: Minimum valuation target of the current sale, if the soft cap is not reached by the end of the event, the sale is considered as a failure.
+- Soft capitalisation: Minimum valuation target of the current sale or network depending on the object.
+If a soft cap is not reached by the end of the event, the sale is considered as a failure.

-- Asset distribution: Breakout of how the asset is being disbursed, amongst investors and other stakeholders or cost units.
-The information is shown in both percentage and in USD.
+- Token and asset distribution: Breakout of how the tokenised asset is being disbursed, amongst investors and other stakeholders as well as cost units.
+The information is shown in both percentage and monetary value (fiat and/or crypto)

 - Fund allocation: Break down of how the fund raised are going to be spent by the team.
-The information is shown in both percentage and in USD.
+The information is shown in percentage of the hard capitalisation.

 - Blockchain: Platform on top of which the token is issued.
-A native platform means the token has its own blockchain.
+A native platform means the token has built (is building, looking to build) its own blockchain.

 - Consensus: Method to secure transactions on the blockchain: Proof-of-Work, Proof-of-Stake, Proof-of-Burn, Byzantine Fault Tolerance to name a few.

-- Token issuance: When token will be disbursed to investors, whether immediately, at the end of the sale or after the sale.
+- Token issuance: Date when token will be disbursed to investors, whether immediately, at the end of the sale or after the sale.

-- Investor Verification: Whether the founding team has put in place a Know Your Customer process for prospect investors.
-Process can be inexistent, a whitelist or a fully fledged KYC.
+- Investor verification: Whether the founding team has put in place a Know Your Customer process for prospect investors.
+Process can be inexistent, partial or a fully fledged KYC.

-- Auditor: Whether the project and digital asset has hired an external legal and technology auditor.
+- Legal advisor: Whether the project and digital asset has hired an external legal advisor.

 - Wallet: Whether the digital asset has a working wallet at the time of the sale.

-- Corporates: whether corporates have tied up with the project prior to the sale.
+- Corporates partners: whether corporates relevant to the project's industry have tied up with the project, prior to the sale.

-- Mainstream media: whether mainstream media houses have talked about the project.
+- Mainstream media: whether mainstream media houses have mentioned the project in an article.

-- Crypto media: whether relevant cryptocurrency media have talked about the project.
+- Crypto media: whether relevant cryptocurrency media have mentioned the project in an article.

 Milestones with a timeline forecast provided by the project.